webosose/website/content/en/docs/tutorials/js-services/developing-built-in-js-services.md

 A brief explanation of the above file:

 - Line(1) : Load the webos-service module.
 For more details about webos-service, see [webos-service Library API Reference.]({{< relref "webos-service-library-api-reference" >}})
-- Line(2~3) : Load the pmloglib module.
-For more details about pmloglib, see [Using PmLogLib in Node.js]({{< relref "using-pmloglib-in-nodejs" >}}).
-- Line(6) : Register the JS Service.
+- Line(4) : Register the JS Service.
-- Line(9~13) : Register the `hello` method which responds to a request with a "Hello, JS Service!!" message
+- Line(7~11) : Register the `hello` method which responds to a request with a "Hello, JS Service!!" message
-- Line(16~24) : Register the `locale` method.
+- Line(14~22) : Register the `locale` method.
 This method gets the value of locale information from the response received by calling settingsservice's `getSystemSettings` method.

 ### README.md